jump-dev/JuMP.jl/docs/src/developers/contributing.md

 ```

 !!! note
-    If you have suggestions to improve this guide, please make a pull request!
+    If you have suggestions to improve this guide, please make a pull request.
     It's particularly helpful if you do this after your first pull request
     because you'll know all the parts that could be explained better.

-Thanks for contributing to JuMP!